Structure is inspired by local shearing sheds. The exaggerated repetition to make it more engaging.

 The rock for the shower seat was sourced from a quarry near the glass house mountains.

-The planning of existing garden is based on a traditional spatial idea concept, where gardens are rooms, independent of setting, each with a focal point.
+The planning of the existing garden is based on a traditional spatial idea concept, where gardens are rooms, independent of setting, each with a focal point.
 The new house is the anti-thesis, inspired by the Barcelona Pavilion plan, a flowing, ambiguous spaces that are linked and overlapping, each with multiple exterior views.

 The existing gardens had several strong axis which were used to site the house.
 The major rooms were imagined as porticos on the edge of the gardens.